 Here is a full list of where you can buy an Alabama fishing license in person.

 The fees from all fishing licenses sold in Alabama go into enhancing and protecting the natural environment in the state, as the department confirms:

 “Except for the issuance fees and Internet or telephone convenience fees, 100% of your license fee goes to management of, protection of, and education about Alabama’s natural resources.”

-What is the Alabama Wildlife Heritage License?
+What Is the Alabama Wildlife Heritage License?

-Alabama also offers a Wildlife Heritage License that costs $11.70 a year, or $240.90 annually and allows for freshwater fishing various waterways administered by the department.
+Alabama also offers a Wildlife Heritage License that costs $11.70 a year, or $240.90 annually, and allows for freshwater fishing in various waterways administered by the department.
 The license allows the state to gain matching federal funds at the rate of $3 for each dollar in license fees, so it is a way that people can amplify their financial support for wildlife conservation.

-Does Alabama offer Lifetime Fishing Licenses
+Does Alabama offer Lifetime Fishing Licenses?

 Yes, it is possible to purchase a lifetime license.
 Costs vary according to your age.
 Check here for more details.